alexhernandezgarcia/alexhernandezgarcia.github.io/slides/institut-courtois-jun24.md

 ## Future plans and perspective

-.context[In many relevant applications, we are interested in crystal structures _with defects_]
+.context[In many relevant applications, we are interested in crystal structures _with defects_.]

 <br>

+--
 - We want to hear what you need!

+--
 - We are confident that the method can be flexibly extended to generate crystal structures with vacancy defects.

+--
 - To our knowledge, there is little or no work on generative machine learning for such structures.

 ---

-## Summary and conclusions

 name: title
 class: title, middle

+## Summary and conclusions

 .center[![:scale 30%](../assets/images/slides/misc/conclusion.png)]